Commons club: Association of Commons Clubs

 In 1989, a new Commons Club was formed at Indiana University with the support of the alumni of the AACC.
 It spread to other Midwestern campuses and continues the Commons Club tradition.

-The involvement of women in the Commons Club movement
+Women in the Commons Club movement

 The Allegheny College Commons Club started in 1903 as the Teutonic Association, an all-male group that included in membership all non-fraternity men.
 At its 1909 annual banquet, the idea of adding women to the group resulted in the formation of Teutonia Association “…for the purpose of establishing a closer social relationship and opportunity among all non-sorority women of the college.
 The Wittenberg University Commons Club began as a group that admitted female students as equal members of the organization.
 When the members of DCC first heard of this, The Denison Commoner published the following reflection: